Our Dedicated Board

 Tom Whitaker, Chair

-Tom first became involved in PHSB as a volunteer on our North Manitou Island projects 12 years ago.
-In addition to his hands-on work with other volunteers on the Katie Shepherd, he wrote an historic structures report for the Boardman Cottage (aka Monte Carlo).
-The report explores the cottage’s apparent connection to Frank Lloyd Wright, in addition to the building’s chronology over the years, which should serve as a reference as the NPS pursues restoration work.
+Tom first volunteered with PHSB on North Manitou Island projects 12 years ago.
+He later wrote the historic structures report for the Boardman Cottage (aka Monte Carlo).
+The report informs the preservation of the cottage and explores the cottage’s apparent connection to Frank Lloyd Wright.
 Tom has degrees in construction management and historic preservation and is a member of the Association for Preservation Technology.
-He has been on the management team of numerous preservation projects in his career including the Main Administration building at the University of Notre Dame; Hill Auditorium, Burton Tower and the Rackham Building at the University of Michigan; and Union Station in Washington, DC.
-Tom recently retired from the Kennedy Center, also in DC, where he managed both new construction and renovation projects and, in partnership with the NPS, completed an Historic American Buildings Survey (HABS) documentation effort for the building.
-Previously, he and his wife Susan lived in Ann Arbor where they raised two kids and several dogs and cats.
+He has been on the management team of numerous preservation projects including the Main Administration building at the University of Notre Dame; Hill Auditorium, Burton Tower and the Rackham Building at the University of Michigan; and Union Station in Washington, DC.
+Tom recently retired from the Kennedy Center where he managed new construction and renovation projects and, in partnership with the NPS, completed an Historic American Buildings Survey (HABS) documentation effort for the building.
+He and his wife Susan live in Chicago, IL.

 Jim is enjoying retirement with his wife on their farm in Honor after having worked as a systems developer and programmer for a commodity trading advisor in St. Louis, Missouri.
 He has many experiences to bring to PHSB including building maintenance, remodeling and repair, and extensive property management.
 He has served on, and been the chair of several boards and Finance Committees exposing him to fundraising & board development.
 He ran his own business and has expertise in budgeting, accounting and computer network design and implementation. ” I greatly appreciate the work that PHSB is doing in preserving the history, sharing it with the community and preserving the physical structures. ”